rayshifu/tinylisp/README.md

     (letrec* (v1 x1) (v2 x2) ... (vk xk) y)

-evaluates `y` with a local scope of bindings for symbols `v` subsequently bound from the first to the last to the values of `x`, supporting self-recursive lambda closures.
+evaluates `y` with a local scope of bindings for symbols `v` subsequently bound from the first to the last to the values of `x`, supporting self-recursive locally-scoped lambda closures.

     (letrec (v1 x1) (v2 x2) ... (vk xk) y)

-evaluates `y` with a local scope of bindings for symbols `v` bound to the values of `x` evaluated in the local scope, supporting mutual-callable and mutual-recursive lambda closures.
+evaluates `y` with a local scope of bindings for symbols `v` bound to the values of `x` evaluated in the local scope, supporting mutual-callable and mutual-recursive locally-scoped lambda closures.

     (setq <symbol> x)